 This post is part of a social shopper marketing insight campaign with Pollinate Media Group® and Newell Rubbermaid , but all my opinions are my own. #pmedia #stockup4schools http://my-disclosur.es/OBsstV

-Happy 2016!
-A lot of kids are heading back to school this week, including mine.
-I thought it would be fun to do a back to school project with my girls while I had them home on break.
-We made some DIY pillowcases using Sharpies.
+I wanted to make a fun craft with my kids so we made some DIY pillowcases using Sharpies.
 I thought that maybe they would be excited to go to bed on time if they were able to lay their heads on their new watercolor pillowcase creations!
 Yes, I’m sneaky like that.
 So if you need a quick project this week, or any time of the year, look no further!
 These watercolor pillowcases were created with Sharpies that can be found at Staples and look so beautiful.
 I absolutely am loving how they turned out!